Mount Horeb: Etymology

-"Horeb" is thought to mean glowing/heat, which seems to be a reference to the Sun, while Sinai may have derived from the name of Sin, the Ancient Mesopotamian religion deity of the Moon, and thus Sinai and Horeb would be the mountains of the Moon and Sun, respectively.
+"Horeb" is thought to mean dry place or glowing/heat, which seems to be a reference to the Sun, while Sinai may have derived from the name of Sin, the Ancient Mesopotamian religion deity of the Moon, and thus Sinai and Horeb would be the mountains of the Moon and Sun, respectively.

-Occurrences
+Biblical usage

 The name Horeb first occurs at Exodus 3:1, with the story of Moses and the burning bush.
 According to Exodus 3:5, the ground of the mountain was considered holy, and Moses was commanded by God to remove his sandals.

 Exodus 17:6 describes the incident when the Israelites were in the wilderness without water.
 When Moses was "upon the rock at Horeb", he strikes the rock and obtains drinking water from the rock.
 Verse 7 goes on to say that Moses "called the name of the place Massah and Meribah, because of the contention of the children of Israel, and because they tempted the Lord, saying, 'Is the Lord among us or not?'"

 The only other use of the name in Exodus is in chapter 33, where Horeb is the location where the Israelites stripped off their ornaments.
 This passage (i.e., Exodus 33:1–6) suggests that Horeb was the location from which the Israelites set off towards Canaan as they resumed their Exodus journey.

 In Deuteronomy, Horeb is mentioned several times in the account of the wanderings of the Israelites in the wilderness.
 Moses recalled in Deuteronomy 1:6 that God had said to the Israelites at Horeb, "You have dwelt long enough at this mountain: turn and take your journey", confirming that Horeb was the location from which they set off towards Canaan.